vipa0z/MicrovoltsRewardServer/README.md

 ![Microvolts](bea969fced10a14b443c0af9240b566e_w200.gif)

-## Compatibility
+## Usability
-- The server is not plug and play yet but can be tested with tools like Postman.
+- The server currently lacks a GUI, but the API can be used and tested via tools like Postman.
-- It is designed to send rewards via API requests to the [MicrovoltsEmulator](https://github.com/SoWeBegin/MicrovoltsEmulator).
+- sends rewards via API requests to the [MicrovoltsEmulator](https://github.com/SoWeBegin/MicrovoltsEmulator).